-If you are ever wondering what to do with your baby’s elastic headbands after they’ve outgrown it, then here are a few tips for you.
+If you are ever wondering what to do with your baby’s elastic headbands after they’ve outgrown them, then here are a few tips for you.

 For older children, you may use french barrettes, alligator clips with teeth or even transfer the headband to a plain plastic or metal headband such as these: